gu-gridh/documentation/README.md

 This is an overview of our technical infrastructure.

 ## GRIDH Projects
-On the [Project](/gridh-projects/GRIDH_Projects.md) pages you can find a list of GRIDH's git repositories ordered by projects here on GitHub.
+On the [Project](/gridh-projects/GRIDH_Projects.md) pages, you can find a list of GRIDH's git repositories here on GitHub ordered by projects.
 As well as additonal technical documentation for some of the GRIDH projects.

 ## GRIDH Tech Stack
 The [Tech Stack](/gridh-tech-stack/GRIDH_TechStack.md) page gives an overview of GRIDH's software infrastructure.
 It includes our choices of open source software and various other aspects of our technical setup.